onap/archived-cli/docs/open_cli_schema_version_1_0.rst

         long_option: param5

-In this case, param2 and param4 are positional arguments as they are defined with out short and long options. so postion of param2 is 1, for param4, it's 2.
+In this case, param2 and param4 are positional arguments as they are defined with out short and long options. so position of param2 is 1, for param4, it's 2.
 When user inputs the value as :

     --param1 v1 -p3 v3 v2 -p5 v5 v4